-Garuda descended on the heaven in
+Garuda descended on the Indraloka (the land of Indra), in

 were unable to face Garuda’s onslaught and got killed.
 The immortals who guarded the Amrita